milanbauwens/babyboom/README.md

 # Babyboom

+## What is the application about

-An application designed to help young families create wishlists which they can share with their family and friends.
+Babyboom is an application designed to help young families create wishlists which they can share with their family and friends.
+The application provides products from May Mays, Bollebuik and Mimi Baby which users can add to their wishlists.
+A wishlist can be visited without logging in.

+This application provides a section for authenticated users:
+- create wishlists
+- add products to wishlists
+- add products to favorites
+- change user information
+- search products

+There is also a section for guests, which is made for family and friends from the user.
+This section can be entered with a password choses by the user who made the wishlist.
+This section contains:
+- wishlist detail with all the products added by the user
+- product basket
+- payment page with Mollie

 This app is made purely for educational purposes.

 ## Authors